MondaleFelix/INT-1.3-AND-INT-2.3-Spring-Intensive/Proposals/junior-proposal.md

 **My Name:**

+Mondale Felix

 **Project Name:**

+Metro Time App

 **Is your project New or Old?**

+Old

 **Is your project Solo or Team?**

+Solo

 ## Description

 **Write a paragraph summary of the current status of your project, what you hope to achieve during the intensive, how and why**

+Currently, project is built using storyboards.
+I want to build it programatically and clean up the UX

 ## Challenges I Anticipate

 **List out the challenges you anticipate for completing this project**

+• how to grab the users locations based on iphone location
+• Using the codable protocol to grab data from an api

 ## Skateboard